opendocsg/slw-judgments-backfill/2009_SGCA_52/report.md

 **Introduction**

-1       This is an appeal by Goh Suan Hee (the defendant in DC Suit No 1070 of 2008/W (“DC Suit 1070”)) against the decision of the judge below (“the Judge”) in _Teo Cher Teck v Goh Suan Hee_ [2009] 1 SLR 749 (“the Judgment”), who reversed the decision of the District Judge (“the DJ”) which ordered a stay of the respondent’s (the plaintiff in DC Suit 1070) action on the ground of _forum non conveniens_.
+1       This is an appeal by Goh Suan Hee (the defendant in DC Suit No 1070 of 2008/W (“DC Suit 1070”)) against the decision of the judge below (“the Judge”) in _Teo Cher Teck v Goh Suan Hee_ <span class="citation">[2009] 1 SLR 749</span> (“the Judgment”), who reversed the decision of the District Judge (“the DJ”) which ordered a stay of the respondent’s (the plaintiff in DC Suit 1070) action on the ground of _forum non conveniens_.
 We heard and dismissed the appeal on 18 May 2009.
 We now give the reasons for our decision.

 **The Background**